DataFrames - Part 1

 max 5.652390 134.052390

-The describe function produces a new dataframe (here called ‘description’) that contains the number of samples, the mean, the standard deviation, minimum, 25th, 50th, 75th percentile, and the maximum value for each column of the data.
+The describe function produces a new DataFrame (here called ‘description’) that contains the number of samples, the mean, the standard deviation, 25th, 50th, 75th percentile, and the minimum and maximum values for each column of the data.
 Note that the indices of the rows have now been replaced by strings.
 To access rows, it is possible to refer to those names using the loc property.
-E.g. to access the mean of the calcium concentrations from the description, each of the following is valid:
+Thus, in order to access the mean of the calcium concentrations from the description, each of the following is valid:

 PYTHON